AWS Sagemaker

 2. Create a model package version

-To register a model version by using Boto3, call the
+• To register a model version by using Boto3, call the create_model_package method.

-First, you set up the parameter dictionary to pass to the
+• First, you set up the parameter dictionary to pass to the create_model_package method.

-method, passing in the parameter dictionary that you just set up. -
+• Then you call the create_model_package method, passing in the parameter dictionary that you just set up.

 sm_client = boto3.client("sagemaker")